VCF contributes to the community through various programs and initiatives for social well-being, economic development

 Community Grant Writer

 VCF contributes $8000 each year to the local grant writer, who is hired by the Village of Valemount in partnership with Northern Development Initiative Trust.
 This is a complimentary program that benefits projects by securing funding opportunities for the Village of Valemount, local societies, and their initiatives.

 Training and Education

-Avalanche training has been offered for the second winter season of 2020 2021 for all workers on the West Canoe.
+Avalanche training has been offered for the fourth winter season of 2022/ 2023 for all workers on the West Canoe.
 FORTY forest workers attended the training.
 The VCF hires local Avalanche Technician Peter Amann to facilitate the course and to monitor the weather for avalanche activity work season.
 This last winter season there were two shutdowns due to avalanche activity.
 A flight with Yellowhead Helicopters with Peter Amann reviewed snow loads and activity with advice to follow for the safest procedures.

 Interest is requested from other backcountry users to use the VCF Avalanche Safety booklet and the important contact, procedures, and protocol.
 The 2021 booklet is an updated version.
 The VCF with Peter Aman also has produced two Avalanche Atlases for the West Canoe and Dave Henry operating areas.